Facebook

 Best 20-Inch Girls’ Bike

-For the girls who love hitting the trail, the Tess 20 works well.
+Crafted for young girls who love off-road escapades, the Tess 20 is an excellent choice.
 The 20-inch mountain bike is based on a sturdy steel frame, featuring all the essentials for an all-terrain bicycle.

 Your adventurer can go fast for long with the 6-speed Shimano drivetrain.
 Thanks to the included suspension fork, jumps and bumps on the track are no problem for the bike.
 It’s also an ideal ride for a lap around the neighborhood or to school.